 Your safety at Sussex County Community College is one of our top priorities.
-For its commitment to student safety, the college has received top honors from the School Alliance Insurance Fund.
+The College has received top honors from the School Alliance Insurance Fund for its commitment to student safety.
+You can be sure that whether day or night, Sussex remains a safe and comfortable campus setting.

-Campus Safety Officers utilize foot and vehicle patrols to observe and report situations or activities that may pose a danger to persons or property.
-The Campus Safety Office is located in the Student Center (D Building).
+Campus safety is managed by the Campus Safety and Security Department and is staffed 24 hours a day, seven days a week, all year.
+Its officers utilize foot and vehicle patrols to observe and report situations or activities which may pose a danger to persons or property.
+The Campus Security Desk is located in the Student Center (D Building).
 Security can be reached at 973-300-2222.